 2. Cost-push Inflation: An Increase in the Costs of Production

 Specific economic conditions occurring before or during the inflation fall under the special-factors explanations of the causes of inflation.
 One of these special factors is due to an increase in the costs of production that results in cost-push inflation.

 Cost-push inflation is a type of inflation that occurs whenever business organizations increase the price of their goods and services to offset the increasing costs of their production.
 Necessarily, as production becomes costly, businesses are compelled to pass this burden to the consumers by increasing their prices to maintain their profit margins.

 Increases in the costs of production primarily stem from the difficulties in securing and maintaining specific factors and means of production.
 For example, surges in the prices of inputs or raw materials from suppliers would certainly affect the total cost of production.
-As a more specific example, supply-shifters such as alternatives, competition, natural disasters, human-made crises, and government interventions can lead to a decline in the supply of inputs, thus increasing their prices in the market.
+As a more specific example, supply-shifters such as alternatives, competition, natural disasters, human-made crises, and government interventions can lead to a decline in the supply or increase the costs of inputs, thus increasing their prices in the market.